toptensoftware/JsonKit/readme.md

 	{
 		public MyApp()
 		{
-			// Settings object has an owner pointer back to this so during
+			// Settings object has an owner reference that needs to be maintained
-			// serialization we don't want to create a new instance of the settings
-			// object.
+			// across serialization
 			CurrentSettings = new Settings(this);
 		}